 FACTBOX-Reactions to the killing of Iranian general in a U.S. air strike

-Here are some reactions to the killing of Iranian Major-General Qassem Soleimani, head of the elite Quds Force, in a U.S. airstrike on his convoy at Baghdad airport.
+Here are some reactions to the killing of Qassem Soleimani, head of Iran's elite Quds Force, in a U.S. airstrike on his convoy at Baghdad airport.

 IRANIAN SUPREME LEADER AYATOLLAH ALI KHAMENEI: "All enemies should know that the jihad of resistance will continue with a doubled motivation, and a definite victory awaits the fighters in the holy war," Khamenei said in a statement carried by the TV.
 Iran often refers to regional countries and forces opposed to Israel and the United States as a "resistance" front.